How to reconcile SumUp income

 Within the 'Enter Mixed Income' screen, enter the details for the transactions in the SumUp payout:

-• GASDS Donations - for any contactless card donations where the amount given is £30 or less
+• GASDS Donations - any contactless card donations where the amount given is £30 or less

-NOTE: Typically, the named donation option isn't used since most donations will be contactless card donations, which can be claimed under GASDS (removing the need to try and manually track at the point of donation which donor with which card number gave which amount).
+Typically, the named donation option isn't used since most donations will be contactless card donations, which can be claimed under GASDS (removing the need to try and manually track at the point of donation which donor gave which amount, with which card number).

 Any card donations over £30 are not eligible for GASDS and should be entered instead in the 'Income (other)' section.

-Option 2: Adding SumUp as an account, and uploading and reconciling transactions
+Option 2: Adding SumUp as a payment processor account, and uploading and reconciling transactions

 Reconciling SumUp payouts appearing on your main bank account statement